 Your score can range from 350 to 850.
 There are three credit bureaus, Experian, Transunion, and Equifax, who all collect information about your credit history and calculate scores.
 Each does this a little differently so you may notice your score differ slightly between the three bureaus.
 Even within each of the bureaus, there are different algorithms (the most commonly known is FICO) for calculating your score.

 Confused yet?
 Here’s the bottom line: don’t stress about the differences between one score and another.
 Focus on one score and monitor it over time.
-You can get your score for free (with no negative impact) from CreditSesame or it may even be offered by your credit card company.
-You can also access your full credit report from CreditSesame.
+You can get your credit score for free (with no negative impact) from CreditSesame or it may even be offered by your credit card company.

 What Affects Your Score?